GeosoftInc/gxpy/9.3/python/_sources/geosoft.gxapi.rst.txt

 ----------------------------------------------------

 Each of the classes below can be used to pass these immutable types by reference to the GX API.
-Instances of the objects have a :code`value` property that holds the reference to the immutable.
+Instances of the objects have a :code:`value` property that holds the reference to the immutable object.

 .. autoclass:: geosoft.gxapi.str_ref()